jlevy/og-equity-compensation/README.md

 In this Guide, and most likely in any conversation you have with an employer, anyone who says “stock options” will be referring to employee stock options.

-🚧 Note this is not the same as ESPPs.

 ☝️ Stock options are not the same as stock;
 they are only the *right to buy stock* at a certain price and with conditions specified in the stock option agreement.